 districts in South Carolina.

-The Study Committee members who are taking on this very ambitious schedule are: Jon Butzon, Paula Egelson and Peggy Huchet, LWV Charleston Area; Paula Appling, LWV Clemson Area; Sally Huguley and Janelle Rivers, LWV Columbia Area; Pat Borenstein and Jan Welch, LWV Greenville County; Pamela Hollinger, LWV Hilton Head-Bluffton Area.
+The Study Committee included: Jon Butzon (co-chair), Paula Egelson and Peggy Huchet (co-chair), LWV Charleston Area; Paula Appling, LWV Clemson Area; Pat Borenstein and Jan Welch, LWV Greenville County; Pamela Hollinger, LWV Hilton Head-Bluffton Area.

 Following a member consensus process in early 2013, the following position was adopted at the April 2013 LWVSC Convention in Spartanburg County: